subbalakshmi31/stopwatch_project/README.md

 # StopWatch_project
-This is a simple stopwatch app created using vanilla JavaScript.
+This is a simple stopwatch app created using HTML, CSS and Vanilla JavaScript.
 It allows users to start, stop, and reset the timer.

 # Features
 * Start Timer: On click of the start button, the timer will start.
 If the timer is 0, it will start from the beginning, otherwise it will start from wherever it was last stopped.